vitorlatorraca/vitorlatorraca/README.md

-Vitor Espindula da Rocha Latorraca
+Vitor Espindula da Rocha Latorraca<br/>
-Programming Student with SAP Focus
+Programming Student with SAP Focus<br/>

-About Me
+About Me<br/>
 Hello!
 I'm a programming enthusiast currently dedicated to the world of technology, with a specific focus on the SAP platform.
 I'm a student at Georgian College, pursuing a Computer Programming course.
-I'm committed to learning and growing in this exciting and challenging field. <br/>
+I'm committed to learning and growing in this exciting and challenging field.<br/>
-My Journey
+📚 Currently studying programming with an emphasis on SAP development.<br/>
-📚 Currently studying programming with an emphasis on SAP development.
+🌱 Always seeking to learn and improve my skills.<br/>
-🌱 Always seeking to learn and improve my skills.
+💡 Passionate about problem-solving and creating efficient solutions.<br/>

-💡 Passionate about problem-solving and creating efficient solutions.
+Skills<br/>

-Skills
+💻 SAP Development<br/>
-💻 SAP Development
+🌐 Programming Languages : HTML, CSS, JavaScript, React, Python<br/>
-🌐 Programming Languages : HTML, CSS, JavaScript, React, Python 📊 Data Analysis
+📊 Data Analysis<br/>
-🚀 Problem Solving
+🚀 Problem Solving<br/>

-Goals
+Goals<br/>
 I'm looking for opportunities for learning and collaboration in the SAP development field.
 My goal is to contribute to challenging projects and learn from experienced professionals.
-I'm open to internships, freelance projects, and any chance to gain hands-on experience.
+I'm open to internships, freelance projects, and any chance to gain hands-on experience.<br/>

-Contact
+Contact<br/>
 You can reach out to me through LinkedIn or via my email address vitorlatorraca5@gmail.com.
-I'm looking forward to connecting with industry professionals and expanding my network.
+I'm looking forward to connecting with industry professionals and expanding my network.<br/>

 <!---